Killing of Vincent Chin: Aftermath and legacy

-Chin was interred in Detroit's Forest Lawn Cemetery.
+Chin was interred at Forest Lawn Cemetery in Detroit.

 In September 1987, Chin's mother, Lily, moved back to her hometown of Guangzhou, China, reportedly to avoid being reminded of her son's death.
-She returned to the United States for medical treatment in late 2001 and died on June 9, 2002.
-Prior to her death, Lily Chin established a scholarship in Vincent's memory, to be administered by the ACJ.
+Lily returned to the United States for medical treatment in late 2001 and died of cancer on June 9, 2002; she was 81 years old.
+Prior to her death, Lily established a scholarship in Vincent's memory, to be administered by the ACJ.
 In 2010, the city of Ferndale, Michigan, erected a milestone marker at the intersection of Woodward Avenue and 9 Mile Road in memorial of the killing of Chin.

 Chin's case has been cited by some Asian Americans in support of the idea that they are considered "perpetual foreigners" in contrast to "real" Americans who are considered full citizens.
 Lily Chin stated: "My son is beaten like an animal and, and the killer is not in jail.
 If this happened in China, [Ebens and Nitz] would be put in [an] electric chair.
 This is freedom and democracy?
-Why isn't everybody equal?" and "What kind of law is this?
+Why isn't everybody equal?", and, "What kind of law is this?
 What kind of justice?
 This happened because my son is Chinese.
 If two Chinese killed a white person, they must go to jail, maybe for their whole lives [...]
 Something is wrong with this country."

 The attack was considered a hate crime by many, but it predated the passage of hate crime laws in the United States.
 Sociologist Meghan A. Burke writes that Chin's killing prompted the creation of activist coalitions and a shared sense of pan-Asian identity for the first time in U.S. history.

 The case has since been viewed as a turning point for Asian American civil rights engagement and a rallying cry for stronger federal hate crime legislation.

 In June 2024, the FBI released part of its case file on Vincent Chin's death.